 “Black Don’t Crack” Is Stressing Me Out

-I don’t remember the first time I heard the phrase “black don’t crack,” but that’s probably because I learned other things about being black first.
-After a particularly tense meeting with a middle school principle, my mother warned me that, “as a black person, you have to work twice as hard to go half as far.”
-And when Timmy* — the Leonardo DiCaprio lookalike of my 7th grade class — was asked if he’d date Tyra Banks, he shook his head and said, “She’s black.”
-The message was pretty clear: Tyra’s skin colour somehow made her undesirable.
+I don’t remember the first time I heard the phrase “Black don’t crack,” but that’s probably because I learned other things about being Black first.
+After a particularly tense meeting with a middle school principal, my mother warned me that, “as a Black person, you have to work twice as hard to go half as far.”
+And when Timmy* — the Leonardo DiCaprio look-alike of my 7th grade class — was asked if he’d date Tyra Banks, he shook his head and said, “She’s Black.”
+The message was pretty clear: Tyra’s skin color somehow made her undesirable.

 I wasn’t outraged by either of these incidents.
-They were just a part of growing up as a black kid in a predominantly white Catholic school on Long Island.
-Along with spelling and multiplication, I learned that my skin colour made me invisible, my intelligence was underestimated, and my attractiveness was overlooked.
-I learned that if my blackness was going to be celebrated, I’d have to do it myself.
+They were just a part of growing up as a Black kid in a predominantly white Catholic school on Long Island.
+Along with spelling and multiplication, I learned that my skin color made me invisible, my intelligence was underestimated, and my attractiveness was overlooked.
+I learned that if my Blackness was going to be celebrated, I’d have to do it myself.

 Advertisement

-“Black don’t crack,” the belief that we don't age or get wrinkles, is one of the ways that we embrace black beauty.
-Scroll through the #Blackdontcrack hashtag on Instagram, and you'll see over half a million memes and side-by-side photos of black women celebrating birthdays.
-In a way, “black don’t crack” is a reaction to the anti-blackness we face every day.
+“Black don’t crack,” the belief that we don't age or get wrinkles, is one of the ways that we embrace Black beauty.
+Scroll through the #Blackdontcrack hashtag on Instagram, and you'll see over half a million memes and side-by-side photos of Black women celebrating birthdays.
+In a way, “Black don’t crack” is a reaction to the anti-Blackness we face every day.
 It’s a point of pride for millions of people who have been told their skin isn’t good enough, and there’s plenty of anecdotal evidence to back it up: 40-year-old Bianca Lawson has looked the same since Buffy the Vampire Slayer.
-Gabrielle Union-Wade is flawless at 46 years old, and the world is filled with unknown black grandmothers who stopped ageing at 28.
+Gabrielle Union-Wade is flawless at 46 years old, and the world is filled with unknown Black grandmothers who stopped aging at 28.

 The idiom is also rooted in science.
-There is considerable research that the higher concentration of melanin in darker skin is resistant to ageing from the sun, and it can take around 10 years longer for darker skin to show signs of photo-ageing (fine lines, creases, and wrinkles) than white folks. “black don’t crack” is a phrase I picked up as I’ve learned to love my puffy eyes, my wide nose, and my thick lips.
+There is considerable research that the higher concentration of melanin in darker skin is resistant to aging from the sun, and it can take around 10 years longer for darker skin to show signs of photoaging (fine lines, creases, and wrinkles) than white folks.
+“Black don’t crack” is a phrase I picked up as I’ve learned to love my puffy eyes, my wide nose, and my thick lips.

 Advertisement

-When I asked my 73-year-old mother — who washes her face with Noxzema, never wears foundation, and could pass as 55 — if she worries about whether or not her black will crack, she squints and says, “Ageing is better than the alternative.”
+When I asked my 73-year-old mother — who washes her face with Noxzema, never wears foundation, and could pass as 55 — if she worries about whether or not her Black will crack, she squints and says, “Aging is better than the alternative.”
 And she’s right.
-As a health editor, I’m aware that maternal mortality is killing Black women at an alarming rate; we are more likely to die of cardiovascular disease, asthma, and cancers than our white counterparts; and only 33.33 percent of black people who need mental health care actually receive it.
+As a health editor, I’m aware that maternal mortality is killing Black women at an alarming rate; we are more likely to die of cardiovascular disease, asthma, and cancers than our white counterparts; and only 33.33 percent of Black people who need mental health care actually receive it.

 Advertisement

-“It’s not that [black women] don’t age, we just age differently,” says Michelle Henry, MD, who specialises in dermatology and cosmetic surgery.
-“You have to have a different scale when you’re ageing black skin than when you’re ageing white skin.”
-Dr. Henry goes on to tell me that, “black may not crack as early as our white counterparts, but it does fall, sag, and dull,” adding that people with white skin show signs of ageing around their mouths, forehead, while black people are prone to hollowing under the eyes, and dullness of the skin.
+“It’s not that [Black women] don’t age, we just age differently,” says Michelle Henry, MD, who specializes in dermatology and cosmetic surgery.
+“You have to have a different scale when you’re aging Black skin than when you’re aging white skin.”
+Dr. Henry goes on to tell me that, “Black may not crack as early as our white counterparts, but it does fall, sag, and dull,” adding that people with white skin show signs of aging around their mouths, forehead, while Black people are prone to hollowing under the eyes, and dullness of the skin.

 Advertisement